Meghan Markle & Her Hats Are Gracing New York City With Their Presence

 And seeing as no one can keep a secret anymore (wasn’t planning to share until after it happened), I can confirm that friends are throwing a baby shower for Meghan and nearly 20 guests on Tuesday???? https://t.co/kZL1glB9Hq— Omid Scobie (@scobie) February 18, 2019

-The friends Markle is meeting in New York City might very well be the women who stepped forward earlier this month to defend the Duchess from tabloid rumors.
+The friends Markle is meeting in New York City might very well be the women who stepped forward earlier this month to defend the Duchess from tabloid rumours.

 “Meg has silently sat back and endured the lies and untruths,” one of the anonymous friends told People, saying they "worry about what this is doing to her and the baby.
 It’s wrong to put anyone under this level of emotional trauma, let alone when they’re pregnant."